AllGen Is Growing! Click Here To Learn More.

 3 & 4 – Rollover Your 401(k)

-If you choose to rollover your 401(k) to a different plan, you can do so either to a different type of retirement account or to a 401(k) under the new employer (if the new employer offers a 401(k) that allows a rollover).
+If you choose to rollover your 401(k) to a different plan, you can do so either to a personal individual retirement account (IRA) or to a 401(k) under the new employer (if the new employer offers a 401(k) that allows a rollover).

 By rolling over the account you may be able to continue to make contributions to it.
-However, there are investment options with an IRA that aren’t available with a 401(k), so the more common option is typically to open a new 401(k) with a new employer if matching or other employer contributions are offered while rolling over the funds from the old 401(k) into an IRA.
+However, there are usually investment options with an IRA that aren’t available with a 401(k).
+So the more common option when switching jobs is to open an IRA and roll over the old 401(k) to this IRA while starting in the new 401(k) with a new employer if matching or other employer contributions are offered.

 An IRA is an Individual Retirement Account.
 There are four types of IRAs: